Last Updated on

 Even though I’m really not happy with the formula of this mascara, I’m really glad that I got this mascara in my Sephora play box.
 I totally would have gone out of my way and spent the full $14 for the full-sized version of this mascara.
 After trying out this sample size, I got to see that this formula just really isn’t worth the $14.
 I don’t feel like it provided my lashes with any volume or any other benefits that would make me want to buy it.

-Final thoughts of the September Sephora Play box:
+What Are My Final Thoughts of the September Sephora Playbox?

 After adding up the estimated total value of all of the samples that I got inside of my September Sephora Play box, I’m honestly surprised to see that this was one of the cheapest boxes that I have ever received from Sephora Play.
 My August box had an estimated value of around $70, but the total value of my September Sephora Play box is less than $50.